-We handle the international powers of attorney in the following manner to provide our clients with the smoothest process possible:
+We handle the international Powers of Attorney process in a professional manner to provide our clients with the smoothest process possible, as follows:

-- Italian lawyers of the firm’s international department consult with the client to understand their needs and then advise on which powers to grant and to whom.
+- We consult with the client to understand the specific needs and advise on Power of Attorney powers and content;

-- The process to legitimize the power of attorney for use in Italy is established.
-Each country, and sometimes even each state as is the case in the U.S.A., has different requirements to formalize an international power of attorney.
-This means that the process varies from client to client not only in accordance with their needs, but also with their location at the time of the formalization.
-Based on the client’s location, the legal team researches the appropriate procedure to follow and establishes the easiest means for the client to carry out the formalization.
+- We advise and assist the Client to validate the Power of Attorney for use in Italy.
+Each country has different requirements to formalize an international Power of Attorney.
+This means that the process varies from client to client not only in accordance with their needs, but also depending on their location at the time of the formalization.
+Based on client’s location, the legal team defines the appropriate procedure to follow and establishes the easiest means for the client to carry out the formalization;

-- Specific step-be-step instructions are drafted for the client to carry out the formalization procedure in the easiest and quickest way possible.
+- We advise our client with step-be-step instructions to carry out the formalization procedure in the easiest and quickest way possible;

-We then send all documents to the client via email.
-Typically, the power of attorney is signed in front of a local notary public and then returned to our offices along with the other materials via postal service.
-Our Italian lawyers then carry out the necessary steps to render the international power of attorney valid in Italy.
+- We send the PoA to the client via email.
+Typically, the Power of Attorney is signed in front of a local notary public where our client is located and then returned to our offices via postal service;

-It is important to bear in mind that, even if our office can handle the power of attorney validation process quickly, given that the international post as well as other bureaucratic offices are involved, depending on the circumstances, the full formalization process can take up to a few weeks.
-The involved timing mainly depends on factors such as the formalities required by the country where the power of attorney is signed and the related applicable domestic and international treaties and regulations.
+Given that bureaucratic offices are involved, the full formalization process can take a few weeks.
+The involved timing mainly depends on factors such as the formalities required by the country where the Power of Attorney is signed and the related applicable domestic and international treaties and regulations.